json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 To create a new generator, you'll need to implement the `ISchemaGenerator` interface and register it using the `GeneratorRegistry.Register()` static method.
 This will insert your generator at the top of the list so that it has priority.

-***IMPORTANT** This means that the order your generators are registered is important: last one wins.
-So if you want one generator to have priority over another, register the higher priority one last.*
+> This means that the order your generators are registered is important: last one wins.
+So if you want one generator to have priority over another, register the higher priority one last.
+{: .prompt-warning }

 This class doesn't need to be complex.
 Here's the implementation for the `BooleanSchemaGenerator`: